[a.k.a. West Virginia Balsam Fir]

 • Comparable alternative species: Balsam Fir, Concolor Fir, Douglas Fir, and Fraser Fir.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide

-These specific evergreen plug seedlings are available for pre-order now and start shipping April 22, 2019.
-If you’d like to delay shipment to May or even June of 2019, please specify that date in a follow up email after placing your order.
+These specific evergreen plugs are available and shipping now.
+If you’d like to delay shipment to later on in Spring 2019, please specify that date in a follow up email after placing your order.
+However, shipping ends for these plug seedlings by mid-June 2019.

 Plug seedlings are shipped in bundles, but we offer individual plastic packaging, eco-friendly packaging, cotton gift bag packaging and custom laser cut pendants for all sizes of plug seedlings and plug transplants, sold separately in matching quantities.